KyleMThornton/midpoint/README.md

 A webapp to find something to do in a central location between two spots.

-Created using NextJS, Tailwind, and daisyui.
+Created using NextJS, typescript, Tailwind, and daisyui.

 APIs used:
 yelp